LeeRichi/numberGuessing/README.md

-This is a small project for utofun.
+This is a small project of guessing the number.

 key functions:
 1. It can randomly gernerates a number from 1~100 and being reset.